 Activity data can provide more insight into behavioral changes in the community, as these data are not affected by emission factors.
 Table 5 summarizes activity data for each sector and subsector.
-The activity data show that vehicle miles traveled, Residential electricity, Non-Residential natural gas, recycled water, and Off-Road Sources (industrial, light commercial, recreation, and agriculture) increased from 2005 to 2012, while Residential natural gas, Non-Residential Electricity, Solid Waste, Water and Wastewater, and some Off-Road sources (lawn and garden, and construction) decreased from 2005 to 2012.
+The activity data show that Residential Energy increased from 2005 to 2012, while Vehicle Miles Traveled, Commercial/Industrial Energy, Solid Waste, and decreased from 2005 to 2012, all of which mirror the emissions trends.
 Wastewater and Off-road emissions use indicator data to attribute county-level emissions to the City and the indicator data are also shown in Table 5.
-Notably, while On-road Transportation emissions increased 8% between 2005 and 2012, vehicle miles traveled increased by nearly 15%.
-The difference reflects that for each vehicle mile traveled, fewer emissions are generated due to improvements in the fuel efficiency of vehicles.

 Demographic data also help provide perspective to changes in emissions over time.
 Table 6 shows the number of households, jobs, population, and service population (jobs + population) for each inventory year.
+Energy emissions in particular often reflect trends in demographic data.
+For example, the slight increase in households between 2005 and 2012 mirrors the small increase in Residential Energy emissions and the decrease in Commercial Energy emissions from 2005 to 2012 mirrors the decrease in jobs during the same period.